Pan-Zihao/Pan-Zihao.github.io/_pages/about.md

 We propose a semantic-based adversarial attack method for practical scenarios.
 In this setting, the attacker can only implement the attack through model queries.
 Our approach leverages a novel automated framework based on Large Language Models (LLMs) to search for adversarial visual representations across an extensive semantic space.
 Subsequently, text-to-image models can transform these representations into highly aligned images, serving as adversarial visual inputs for LVLMs.
 As these adversarial inputs are embodied in natural language, the interpretability of the attacks is significantly enhanced.
 Extensive experiments have demonstrated the effectiveness and versatility of our method, particularly its adaptability to various downstream tasks and LVLMs without task-specific designs.
 This research contributes to the undstanding of LVLM vulnerabilities and paves the way for more robust multimodal AI systems.

-2024.9.26: Our work is in progress and we plan to submit it to **CVPR2025**.
+2024.9.26: Our work is in progress.
 The paper and all the code will be uploaded after completion, so stay tuned!
 </div>
 </div>

-- **MapleVideo**(This is a project I did during my internship at the Maple Lab at Westlake University.
+- **Less is more: Rethink Transformer Information Bottleneck for High Quality Visual Generation**(This is a project I did during my internship at the Maple Lab at Westlake University.
 For details, please refer to the lab's homepage.)

-     2024.9.26: Our work is in progress and we plan to submit it to **CVPR2025**.
+     2024.9.26: Our work is in progress.

 # 💻 Internships
 - *2024.07 - now*, [Maple Lab](http://maple-lab.net/), Westlake University, Hangzhou, China